Authentication and authorization in Azure App Service

 /.auth/login/<provider> for the provider you choose.
 If the anonymous request comes from a native mobile app, the returned response is an

 With this option, you don't need to write any authentication code in your app.
 Finer authorization, such as role-specific authorization, can be handled by inspecting the user's claims (see Access user claims).

 The option is Allow Anonymous requests.
 This option turns on authentication and authorization in App Service, but defers authorization decisions to your application code.
 For authenticated requests, App Service also passes along authentication information in the HTTP headers.

 This option provides more flexibility in handling anonymous requests.
-For example, it lets you present multiple sign-in options to your users.
-However, you have to write code.
+For example, it lets you present multiple sign-in providers to your users.
+However, you must write code.

 Tutorial: Authenticate and authorize users end-to-end in Azure App Service (Windows)